JasperV/dotfiles/README.md

 If there are macOS updates, it will reboot.
 Run the script again to continue.

-When done, run the following (Apps) to finalize the setup:

-- [Monolingual](https://ingmarstein.github.io/Monolingual/) to reclaim some disk space
+When done, run [Monolingual](https://ingmarstein.github.io/Monolingual/) to reclaim some disk space.

 ## Features

-- Idempotent install and update script
+- Idempotent install (and update) script
 - Branch based for different OS'es
 - [Anka](https://veertu.com/anka-develop/) to test on macOs virtual machines
-- [Mackup](https://github.com/lra/mackup) to sync configuration (with sensitive data)
+- [Mackup](https://github.com/lra/mackup) to sync configuration files with sensitive/private data
+- [Alfred](https://www.alfredapp.com/) as a replacement for Spotlight and general swiss army knife
 - [AppCleaner](https://freemacsoft.net/appcleaner/) for properly uninstalling apps
-- [Alfred](https://www.alfredapp.com/) as a replacement for Spotlight and general swiss army knife

 ### Inspired by